jbwhit/svds-style/README.md

 # This takes a while, unless it returns an error, wait.
 bash 02-brew.bash

-# This takes a while, unless it returns an error, wait.
+# This also takes a while, unless it returns an error, wait.
 bash 03-python-setup.bash
 ```